 Contractor means any individual, company or organisation, other than an employee, engaged by the University to carry out any work for gain or reward.
 People carrying out work for an organisation on a voluntary basis are considered to be employees for the purposes of health and safety law, Sub-contractors are individuals, companies or organisations employed to undertake works, for gain or reward, by the contractor.

 All Contractors are both contractors and sub-contractors.

 Individuals who have the relevant skills, knowledge (qualifications) and experience to carry out specified tasks.
 For complex or large projects, the competency requirement may be met by a team rather than by an individual.
 However, clear accountabilities should be established within the team to ensure that duties are assigned to the appropriately competent team member.

-Construction Work is legally defined within the CDM Regulations as “the carrying out of any building, civil engineering or engineering construction work and includes:
+Construction work is legally defined within the CDM Regulations as “the carrying out of any building, civil engineering or engineering construction work" and includes: